Convergence for nonconvex ADMM, with applications to CT imaging: Example: sparse high-dimensional quantile regression

-The results after running Algorithm~\ref{algo:main} for 500 iterations are displayed in Figure~\ref{fig:examples}.
-The plot displays the loss, $\loss(x_t)$ at each iteration $t$, where $\loss(\cdot)$ is the objective function defined in~\eqref{eqn:sparseQR}.
+The results after running Algorithm~\ref{algo:main} for 1000 iterations are displayed in Figure~\ref{fig:examples}.
+The plot displays the loss, $\loss(x_t)$ at each iteration $t$, where $\loss(\cdot)$ is the objective function defined in~\eqref{eqn:sparseQR}, as well as the root-mean-square-error (RMSE), $\frac{1}{\sqrt{d}}\|x_t - \xh\|_2$.
 (We do not impose a constraint $\norm{x}_2\leq R$, since as mentioned above, the theory allows for $R$ to be extremely large, and the iterations $x_t$ do not violate this constraint in practice.)
-The plot also shows $\loss(\bar{x}_t)$, the loss at the running average of the estimates, $\bar{x}_t = \frac{1}{t}\sum_{t'=1}^t x_{t'}$.
-The convergence of $\loss(\bar{x}_t)$ across all $\sigma$ values is supported by our theoretical result, Proposition~\ref{prop:quantile_rsc}, which shows that the RSC property holds (with high probability) for {\em any} $\sigma>0$, as long as the error term $\eps$ is adjusted accordingly.
-Interestingly, we see that overly small values of $\sigma$ lead to failure to converge for $\loss(x_t)$, suggesting that the RSC property may not be sufficient to ensure convergence of the iterates themselves (the $x_t$'s) rather than the running averages (the $\bar{x}_t$'s).\footnote{An alternative explanation for this empirical result is simply that the parameter $\eps$ in the RSC property~\eqref{eqn:rsc} is larger, when $\sigma$ is chosen to be smaller, as in Proposition~\ref{prop:quantile_rsc}; since convergence is only guaranteed up to the error level $\eps$ in Theorem~\ref{thm1}, this may explain the apparent lack of convergence for $x_t$ when $\sigma$ is chosen to be very small.} On the other hand, overly large values of $\sigma$ may lead to somewhat slower convergence; intuitively, enforcing the constraint $y=\Phi x$ with too strong of a penalty will make it difficult for the algorithm to make fast progress with alternating updates of $x$ and $y$.
+The plot also shows $\loss(\bar{x}_t)$ and $\frac{1}{\sqrt{d}}\|\bar{x}_t - \xh\|_2$, the loss and RMSE of the running average of the estimates, $\bar{x}_t = \frac{1}{t}\sum_{t'=1}^t x_{t'}$.
+The convergence of the loss and RMSE for $\bar{x}_t$ across all $\sigma$ values is supported by our theoretical result, Proposition~\ref{prop:quantile_rsc}, which shows that the RSC property holds (with high probability) for {\em any} $\sigma>0$, as long as the tolerance term $\eps$ is adjusted accordingly.
+Note that the RMSE (for both $x_t$ and $\bar{x}_t$) does not converge to zero, but instead appears to be converging to a small but positive value; this is due to the noise in the data.

+Interestingly, we see that overly small values of $\sigma$ lead to some instability in the convergence of the loss and the RMSE, suggesting that the RSC property may not be sufficient to ensure convergence of the iterates themselves (the $x_t$'s) rather than the running averages (the $\bar{x}_t$'s).\footnote{An alternative explanation for this empirical result is simply that the parameter $\eps$ in the RSC property~\eqref{eqn:rsc} is larger, when $\sigma$ is chosen to be smaller, as in Proposition~\ref{prop:quantile_rsc}; since convergence is only guaranteed up to the tolerance level $\eps$ in Theorem~\ref{thm1}, this may explain the apparent lack of convergence for $x_t$ when $\sigma$ is chosen to be very small.} On the other hand, overly large values of $\sigma$ may lead to somewhat slower convergence; intuitively, enforcing the constraint $y=\Phi x$ with too strong of a penalty will make it difficult for the algorithm to make fast progress with alternating updates of $x$ and $y$.